-To program the X1, X2, Y1, and Y2 registers from Port A, perform a Master Reset on both FIFOs simultaneously with \overline{SPM} HIGH and FS0 and FS1 LOW during the LOW-to-HIGH transition of $\overline{MRS1}$ and $\overline{MRS2}$.
+To program the X1, X2, Y1, and Y2 registers from Port A, perform a Master Reset on both FIFOs simultaneously with FS2 HIGH or LOW, FS0 and FS1 LOW during the LOW-to-HIGH transition of $\overline{\text{MRS1}}$ and $\overline{\text{MRS2}}$.
+The state of FS2 at this point of reset will determine whether the parallel programming method has Interspersed Parity or Non-Interspersed Parity.
+Refer to Table 1 for Flag Programming Flag Offset setup .
+It is important to note that once parallel programming has been selected during a Master Reset by holding both FS0 & FS1 LOW, these inputs must remain LOW during all subsequent FIFO operation.
+They can only be toggled HIGH when future Master Resets are performed and other programming methods are desired.

 After this reset is complete, the first four writes to FIFO1 do not store data in RAM but load the Offset registers in the order Y1, X1, Y2, X2.
-The Port A data inputs used by the Offset registers are (A7-A0), (A8-A0), or (A9-A0) for the IDT723626, IDT723636, or IDT723646, respectively.
+For Non-Interspersed Parity mode the Port A data inputs used by the Offset registers are (A13-A0), (A14-A0), or (A15-A0) for the IDT72V3686, IDT72V3696, or IDT72V36106, respectively.
+For Interspersed Parity mode the Port A data inputs used by the Offset registers are (A14-A9, A7-A0), (A15-A9, A7-A0), or (A16-A9, A7-A0) for the IDT72V3686, IDT72V3696, or IDT72V36106, respectively.
 The highest numbered input is used as the most significant bit of the binary number in each case.
-Valid programming values for the registers range from 1 to 252 for the IDT723626; 1 to 508 for the IDT723636; and 1 to 1,020 for the IDT723646.
-After all the Offset registers are programmed from Port A, the Port C Full/Input Ready flag ($\overline{\text{FFC}}/\text{IRC}$) is set HIGH, and both FIFOs begin normal operation.
+Valid programming values for the registers range from 1 to 16,380 for the IDT72V3686; 1 to 32,764 for the IDT72V3696; and 1 to 65,532 for the IDT72V36106.
+After all the Offset registers are programmed from Port A, the Port C Full/Input Ready flag (FFC/IRC) is set HIGH, and both FIFOs begin normal operation.
 Refer to Figure 8 for a timing diagram illustration for parallel programming of the flag offset values.